March Gardening Tips

 What can I plant now?

-Bulbs: Dahlias, crinum, and agapanthus are good choices for bulbs to plant in February.
+Bulbs: Dahlia, canna, and gloriosa bulbs are good choices for bulbs to plant in March.
 Consider adding a layer of mulch to the bulb to add protection from cold temperatures.

 What maintenance is required this month?

 Azaleas: After Azalea flowers have blossomed, prune back the shrub to encourage new growth and a better shape.
 Click Here to learn more about azaleas.